On the stability of stochastic jump kinetics: Conclusions

 \section{Conclusions}

 We have proposed a theoretical framework consisting of \textit{a priori} assumptions and estimates for problems in stochastic chemical kinetics.
 The assumptions are strong enough to guarantee well-posedness for a large and physically relevant class of problems.
-Explicit upper bounds for the effect of perturbations in initial data and in rate constants have been obtained.
+Long time estimates and limit results for perturbations in rate constants have been studied to exemplify the theory.
 The assumptions are \emph{constructive} in the sense that explicit techniques for obtaining all postulated constants have either been worked out in detail or at least indicated.
+We have seen that the case $\beta_{2} = 0$ in Assumption~\ref{ass:ass}~\eqref{it:bnd} is particularly promising from the analysis point of view in that the conditions for existence in Theorem~\ref{th:exist} and the ergodicity in Theorem~\ref{th:ergodicity} both can be formulated naturally.

 In the course of motivating our setup we have seen that most problems do not admit global Lipschitz constants and that one-sided versions do not provide a better alternative.
-Another conclusion worth highlighting is that it pays off to consider jump SDEs in a fully discrete setting in that there are potential complications in proving path-wise uniqueness when the state space is continuous.
-A practical implication is that some care should be exercised when forming continuous approximations to these types of jump SDEs.
+Another conclusion worth highlighting is that it pays off to consider jump SDEs in a fully discrete setting in that there are potential complications in proving uniqueness in continuous state space.
+A practical implication is that care should be exercised when forming continuous approximations to these types of jump SDEs.

-It should be clear that we have not considered all possible perturbation results.
-For instance, bounds of the form $E \sup_{s \le t} \|\cdot\|$ were restricted to mere existence in the 2nd order moment.
-Also, ergodicity has not been discussed at all although we were able to show under certain conditions that the systems admit asymptotically bounded moments.

 For future work we intend to re-visit certain classical results from the perspective of the framework developed herein; for example, thermodynamic limit results, time discretization strategies, and quasi-steady state approximations --- all of which have a practical impact in a range of applications.